 Less than 5% of infants born with clubfeet may have very severe, short, plump feet with stiff ligaments, unyielding to stretching with a deep transverse skin fold across the sole of the foot and another crease above the heel.
 These babies require special treatment and may need surgical correction.
 The results are better if bone and joint surgery can be avoided altogether.
 Surgery in the clubfoot is invariably followed by scarring, stiffness and muscle weakness which becomes more severe and disabling after adolescence.

-The treatment should begin in the first week or two of life in order to take advantage of the favorable elasticity of the tissues forming the ligaments joint capsules and tendons.
+The treatment works best when administered within the first few months of life in order to take advantage of the favorable elasticity of the tissues forming the ligaments joint capsules and tendons.
 With our treatment these structures are stretched with weekly, gentle manipulations.
 A plaster cast is applied after each weekly session to retain the degree of correction obtained and to soften the ligaments.
 Thereby, the displaced bones are gradually brought into the correct alignment.

 Five to seven plaster casts extending from the toes to the upper thigh with the knees at right angle should be sufficient to correct the clubfoot deformity.
 Even the very stiff feet require no more than 8 or 9 plaster casts to obtain maximum correction.
 Before applying the last plaster cast which is to be worn for three weeks, the Achilles tendon is often cut in an office procedure to complete the correction of the foot.
 By the time the cast is removed the tendon has regenerated to a proper length.
 After two months of treatment the foot should appear overcorrected.
 Recently we found that the treatment can be shortened by changing the plaster casts every five days.